Inspiravetion/scripts/alpha.md

     -Builtin
         from::* => source // readers
         to:* => dest //writers
+        or::* => //error handling
+            -a failure crashes the whole process by default -or::retry(N)
+            -or::goto/call/run()
+            -or::continue #let it fail

 # Imports
     -importing a protocal from another script goes <script>::<protocal_type>::<protocal>